-When you install Windows 10 or Windows 8/7 on a clean formatted disk, it first creates a partition on the disk at the beginning of the hard disk.
+When you install Windows 11/10 or Windows 8/7 on a cleanly formatted disk, it first creates a partition on the disk at the beginning of the hard disk.
 This partition is called the System Reserved Partition.
-Thereafter it use the balance unallocated disk space to create you system drive and install the operating system.
+After that, it uses the balance unallocated disk space to create your system drive and install the operating system.

 When you open the Computer folder, you will not see the System Reserved Partition as it is not assigned a disk letter.
 You will only see the System Drive or the C Drive.
 To see the System Reserved Partition, you will have to open Disk Management.

-In Windows 8.1, open the WinX Manu and click on Disk Management.
+In Windows 10/8.1, open the WinX Menu and click on Disk Management.
 Once the data is populated, you will be able to see the System Reserved Partition.
 You can also access it via Computer Management.

 The System Reserved Partition holds the Boot Configuration Database, Boot Manager Code, Windows Recovery Environment and reserves space for the startup files which may be required by BitLocker, in case you use the BitLocker Drive Encryption feature.

-It is created during a clean fresh installation of Windows 8, Windows 7, Windows Server 2012 and Windows Server 2008.
+It is created during a clean, fresh installation of Windows 10/8/7 and Windows Server.

 If you wish to view the contents of this partition, you will have to first give this partition a Drive Letter, using Disk Management.
 Next open Folder Options and allow showing of hidden files, folders, and drives option, as well as protected operating system files.
 Once you have done this, open your File Explorer to view the partition and the files it contains.
 You may see files like bootmgr, BOOTNXT, BOOTSECT.bak and folders like Boot, Recovery, System Volume Information, $RECYCLE BIN, etc.

-On Windows 7, the size is 100 MB whereas on Windows 8, it is 350 MB.
-Do you really need this space?
+On Windows 7, the size is 100 MB whereas, on Windows 8, it is 350 MB.
+Do you need this space?
 I would recommend that you not delete this partition.
-You can instead prevent it being created during Windows installation.
+You can instead prevent it from being created during Windows installation.
 If you are sure that you will not be using BitLocker, then you may go ahead.

-To do this, TechNet recomends you use the Diskpart utility from the setup program.
+To do this, TechNet recommends you use the Diskpart utility from the setup program.